Once you've created your project, you'll be presented with the following screen:

 Renaming Items

 Items in Serial Loops can be renamed, which lets you provide a more sensible name based on the changes you have made to that item.
-To rename an item, select the item in the item explorer panel on the lefthand side and press F2 (or use the menu bar and choose Tools → Rename Item
+To rename an item, select the item in the item explorer panel on the left-hand side and press F2.
+Simply type a new name for the item and then press enter for the new name to take effect.

 Item References